 Divorce can be essential to the happiness and functionality of your life, providing the opportunity to improve the quality of life for your entire family.
 There are a lot of components to a divorce, and it can be overwhelming when attempting to resolve each of the issues involved without a third party.
 Our Glastonbury divorce attorney believes that there is a way to maintain peace while coordinating a constructive divorce without requiring litigation and court intervention.
 When both parties are open and honest with each other and remember to place value on their integrity, we can help you bring your relationship to a peaceful, effective, and less expensive manner.

 A divorce mediator controls the process of a divorce, but the decision-making and agreement are determined by the two parties who are divorcing.
-At CT Mediation Center, our Glastonbury mediation lawyers offer online and in-person appointments for mediation.
-In essence, divorce mediation is the process of coming to an agreement based on honesty and integrity between the two people in the relationship, and finding a fair resolution to the complex issues that accompany divorce, including agreements, assets, custody, or child support.
-Alongside the decreased stress associated with separation, mediation is a more affordable alternative to litigation or court intervention.
+At CT Mediation Center, our Glastonbury mediation lawyers offer online and in-person appointments for divorce proceedings.
+In essence, divorce is the process of coming to an agreement based on honesty and integrity between the two people in the relationship, and finding a fair resolution to the complex issues, including agreements, assets, custody, or child support.
+Alongside the decreased stress associated with separation, divorce is a more affordable alternative to litigation or court intervention.
 With your spouse and your attorney-mediator, teamwork and collaboration allow for a more seamless experience in your divorce.
-In Glastonbury and the state of Connecticut, divorce mediation is required in family courts before a trial is set.
+In Glastonbury and the state of Connecticut, divorce is required in family courts before a trial is set.